Obstetrics and Gynaecology

 Comments

-• If the patient does not respond to initial empiric treatment or is severely unwell, contact Consultant Microbiologist for advice.
+• If the patient does not respond to initial empiric treatment or is severely unwell, contact clinical microbiologist for advice.

 Indication